 There have been some posts recently that lament the way that companies hire front-end developers, and in particular "Computer Science questions".
 I feel like throwing my hat in the ring on this one, because I have some thoughts.

-An algorithm is just a list of ordered steps, and nothing to be particularly concerned about.
-I regard the ability to break down a task into steps as a basic building block for a programmer of any level.
+An algorithm, as many of us know, is an ordered list of steps, and the ability to break down a task into steps is a key skill for a programmer of any level.